TX701/Backloggd_Scraper/README.md

      You should have: script.js (and README.md, but you can delete it if you would like)

 4. Install [axios](https://axios-http.com/docs/intro) and [cheerio](https://cheerio.js.org/)
-     This can be done by running commands in your editor's terminal: enter the following commands
+     This can be done by running commands in your editor's terminal:

      Axios install:
    ```